Positronic-IO/air-hockey-training-environment/README.md

 To enter into the virtual environment created by `pipenv`, run ``pipenv shell`.

+This project uses Redis.
+Either pull down a Docker image or download Redis locally.

 ## Setup

 There are two ways to use this simulator: either with a human agent or AI agent.
 These can set via command line flags.
 If you wish to use an AI agent, you can specify where to either load a previously trained model or where to save a model.
 Since reinforcement learning updates weights iteratively for predictions, we must specify a path to save a model.
 These paths can be set via command line flags as well.
 As a default, the model is saved periodically and denoted with a number for versioning.
 (If you loaded a model, you do not necessarily have to set a save path.
 It will use the path for loading as its path for saving if a path is not specified.)